bitrix24/b24restdocs/api-reference/ai/prompts/conditions.md

 @endif
 ```

-is meaningless, as if the marker is absent, it will be automatically removed from the text.
+is meaningless, as if the marker is absent, it will automatically be removed from the text.

-## Functions Inside If Conditions
+## Functions Inside If-Conditions

-You can use functions within the if-expression condition.
-Currently, only the length determination function `length()` is supported.
+You can use functions inside the if-expression condition.
+Currently, only the length definition `length()` is supported.
 You can pass any marker into this function, including user-defined ones.

 ```js
 @if (length(marker.user_message) < 10)